william-hu-codes/react-audubon/README.md

 import { Route } from 'react-router-dom';
 ```

-The `Route` component compares the current url in the browser address bar with its `path` attribute and if it matches it will render the corresponding component that is defined in either it's `render` attribute or `component` attribute.
+The `Route` component compares the current url in the browser address bar with its `path` attribute and if it matches it will render the corresponding component that is defined in either its `render` attribute or `component` attribute.
 Let's use the component attribute:

 ```jsx
 <main>